Can Neighborhoods Get Greener Without Gentrification?

 “I’ve been excited to see them working together, seeing what it means to translate their work outside the academy, building relationships with external partners, and figuring out what research looks like when it's responsive to community concerns,” Keeler says.
 “These students are way outside their comfort zones, but they did a really great job.”

-The CREATE Initiative is now accepting applications from University of Minnesota graduate student for next year’s summer scholar program.
+The CREATE Initiative is now accepting applications from University of Minnesota graduate students for next year’s summer scholar program.
 The deadline is October 14.